Hiking the Old Fort Point Trail in Jasper National Park

 Download a PDF of the above Jasper hiking map to enlarge the map of the Old Fort Point loop trail.

-Getting to the start of the Old Fort Point, Jasper, trail
+Getting to the start of the trail

 The Old Fort Point trailhead is a mile (1.6 km) from the town of Jasper.